-- 110. The auditor's risk assessment process may lead the auditor to identify one or more significant risks relating to the valuation of financial instruments, when any of the following circumstances exist: - High measurement uncertainty related to the valuation of financial instruments (for example, those with unobservable inputs).2 - Lack of sufficient evidence to support management's valuation of its financial instruments.
+- 110. The auditor's risk assessment process may lead the auditor to identify one or more significant risks relating to the valuation of financial instruments, when any of the following circumstances exist: - High measurement uncertainty related to the valuation of financial instruments (for example, those with unobservable inputs). - Lack of sufficient evidence to support management's valuation of its financial instruments. - Lack of management understanding of its financial instruments or expertise necessary to value such instruments properly, including the ability to determine whether valuation adjustments are needed. - Lack of management understanding of complex requirements in the applicable financial reporting framework relating to measurement and disclosure of financial instruments, and inability of management to make the judgements required to properly apply those requirements.

-Where the auditor determines that the high estimation uncertainty related to the valuation of complex financial instruments gives rise to a significant risk, ISA-ASA 540 requires the auditor to perform substantive procedures and evaluate the adequacy of the disclosure of their estimation uncertainty.
-See IASA 540, paragraphs 11, 15 and 20.
+&lt;sup>27 Where the auditor determines that the high estimation uncertainty related to the valuation of complex financial instruments gives rise to a significant risk, ASA 540 requires the auditor to perform substantive procedures and evaluate the adequacy of the disclosure of their estimation uncertainty.
+See ASA 540, paragraphs 11, 15 and 20.